 Facility means the onshore wind electricity generating equipment and related infrastructure, including the wind turbines to be located at a site chosen by an Eligible Producer within the Republic of Moldova (but excluding the assets of the TSO situated (or to be situated) and the Transmission Line at the Site).

-Financial Bid means the price in [Moldovan Lei] per kWh, for the energy produced, to be submitted by a Tenderer as part of the Tender, in accordance as per [Appendix 14].
+Financial Bid means the price in [Moldovan Lei] per kWh (specified in 4 decimal places in numbers and words), for the energy produced, to be submitted by a Investor as part of the Tender, in accordance as per [Appendix 14].

 Governmental Approval means any approval, consent, franchise, permit, certificate, resolution, concession, license, or authorisation issued by or on behalf of any applicable Competent Authority.

+Investor means natural or legal person, registered as an enterprise in the Republic of Moldova or in another state, who applies for the status of a large eligible producer in the tender process and who undertakes the obligation to ensure the financing, construction and operation of one or more power plants using renewable energy sources with an installed capacity greater than the capacity limit set by the Government in accordance with the Law No 10/2016 on the promotion of the use of energy from renewable sources.

 Marginal Bid means a Financial Bid associated with a substantially responsive Proposal whose acceptance together with any Financial Bids associated with a substantially responsive Proposals that have been assigned the same or higher ranking before the application of the Tie-Breaking rules according to the Evaluation Procedure pursuant to Section 49.8 would cause the Total Tendered Capacity to be exceeded.